-- Entities that received federal assistance in the past and did not comply with maintaining the required flood insurance; - Entities and/or business owners (with at least twenty five percent (25%) ownership) that are listed on the HUD Debarred List; 13 - Entities and/or owners (with at least twenty five percent (25%) ownership) currently in foreclosure or bankruptcy; or - Entities that are not current on any municipal and/or state taxes (income taxes, property taxes, Sales and Use Tax (IVU, for its Spanish acronym).
+- Entities engaged in operating or managing adult entertainment businesses or massage parlors; - Retailers whose income from tobacco sales is thirty-five percent (35%) or more of gross, in-store, non-fuel sales (electronic cigarettes are not considered in this calculation); - Establishments whose sales of alcohol are fifty percent (50%) or more of total sales; - Private utilities; - Entities engaged in lobbying or political activities; Municipality Corporations; - Entities engaged or involved in religious activities, except where expenses are clearly distinguishable between the organization's religious and secular activities; - Entities that received federal assistance in the past and did not comply with maintaining the required flood insurance; - Entities and/or business owners (with at least twenty five percent (25%) ownership) that are listed on the HUD Debarred List; - Entities and/or business owners (with at least twenty five percent (25%) ownership) that are listed on the SAM Debarred List; - Entities and/or owners (with at least twenty five percent (25%) ownership) currently in foreclosure or bankruptcy; or - Entities that are not current on any municipal and/or state taxes (income taxes, property taxes, Sales, and Use Tax (IVU, for its Spanish acronym). - Entities that currently have outstanding Federal Tax Obligations.